RudraPratapSingh10/PizzaHut-Sales---SQL/README.md

-Here is a **clean, professional, and attractive README.md** for your Pizza Hut SQL Project.
-You can directly paste this into your GitHub repository.

----

 # 🍕 Pizza Hut Sales Analysis – SQL Project

 This repository contains a complete SQL-based analysis of **Pizza Hut’s sales data**, designed to explore real-world business insights using advanced SQL techniques.